johnxin66/recruiting-exercises/inventory-allocator/Inventory-allocator/README.md

 ### Test cases
 I've written test cases that covers both simple and complex cases, including cases with invalid inputs.
 The result shows that my code works.
+To run the test cases, open the project in Intellij, add junit 4 to the path, and hit the green run button.